andrew/ultimate-awesome/README.md

 - [graph-networks](https://github.com/yazdotai/graph-networks) - A list of interesting graph neural networks (GNN) links with a primary interest in recommendations and tensorflow that is continually updated and refined.
 - [awesome-doctrine](https://github.com/biberlabs/awesome-doctrine) - A curated list of amazingly awesome Doctrine 2 ORM related libraries, resources and shiny things.
 - [awesome-open-source-alternatives](https://github.com/diegoleme/awesome-open-source-alternatives) - 😎 A curated list of awesome open-source alternative.
+- [awesome-stremio](https://github.com/doingodswork/awesome-stremio) - A curated list of awesome tools and addons for Stremio.
 - [awesome-free-startup-resources](https://github.com/jasonnoahchoi/awesome-free-startup-resources) - Inspired by /u/fluffhead1 on Reddit.
 Many thanks for the start of such an awesome list.
 - [Awesome-pose-transfer](https://github.com/Zhangjinso/Awesome-pose-transfer) - A collection of papers and codes for human pose transfer.
 - [awesome-visual-representation-learning-with-transformers](https://github.com/alohays/awesome-visual-representation-learning-with-transformers) - Awesome Transformers (self-attention) in Computer Vision.